salmabenslimane/Energy_demand_time_series_project/README.md

 - To predict energy demand based on historical consumption data
 - To analyze seasonal patterns and trends in energy usage
-- To demonstrate the application of time series forecasting model ARIMA
+- To explore the application of time series forecasting model ARIMA

 ## Project Structure